Attractions

 Locktender’s House

-An easy walk along the towpath brings you to the Locktenders House, which is open Thursdays, Saturdays, and Sundays – 12:00PM to 4:15PM – during the canal boat season.
+An easy walk along the towpath brings you to the Locktenders House, which is open Saturdays, and Sundays – 12:00PM to 4:15PM – during the canal boat season.
 Our interpreter will explain the important job locktenders and their families played in the daily operation of the Lehigh Canal.
 Relax in the perennial flower garden behind the house and enjoy the view of the Lehigh River, or take a stroll along the riverbank where you’ll learn more about navigation on the Lehigh in the 19th century.

 D&L Trail